-You can define both protocol analyzers and file analyzers in an .evt file, per the following.
+You can define protocol analyzers, packet analyzers and file analyzers in an .evt file, per the following.

 Protocol Analyzer

 To define a protocol analyzer, add a new section to an .evt file that looks like this:

 '''

 protocol analyzer ANALYZER_NAME over TRANSPORT_PROTOCOL:

 PROPERTY_1,

 PROPERTY_2,

 ...

 PROPERTY_N;

 '''